chroma-core/chroma/docs/cip/CIP_8_Matrix_Packages.md

 This is a proposal in two parts.
 First, we describe a package format.
 Then, we outline new chroma client capabilities and corresponding CLI subcommands that can round trip to and from this package format.

+Note that this CIP explicitly omits any actual dependency management behavior.
+While certain design choices here are motivated by preparing for that problem, directly addressing it is a problem for a future CIP.
 ### Matrix Package Format
 A matrix package is a filesystem format consisting of two files, co-occurring within the same directory.
 Each file serves a particular, well-defined role:

 - `matrix.package.yaml`: defines the package name, version, and other common metadata, and certain metadata about the dataset in the package.
 Future iterations will add dependency declarations - the same kind of information that appears in `package.json` or `requirements.txt`. **Required**.
 - `matrix.data.parquet`: contains the package's dataset.
 Each row closely mirrors Chroma db content, containing original document source, computed embeddings, and metadata. **Required**, but will likely become optional in the future (more below)

-- TODO - how do we serialize a computed index? it doesn't have the same cardinality as the data, does it?
+TODO - how do we serialize a computed index? it doesn't have the same cardinality as the data, does it? so that'd mean a separate file

-Most critical to note is that a matrix package contains *exactly one* dataset (see further discussion under [alternatives](#Alternatives-Considered)).
+Most critical to note is that a matrix package contains *exactly one* dataset (see further discussion under [alternatives](#Multi-dataset%20packages.md)).
 For now, we can assume a 1:1 relationship between a matrix package and a Chroma collection.
 This simple correspondence may change once we allow dependencies between matrix packages.

 Some of the design choices here are oriented towards the expected eventual case of files in a matrix package smoothly coordinating to form a sparse, distributed cache.
 More detail on the each file follows.
 #### `matrix.package.yaml`